What are some of the best yoga poses to help with lower back pain?

 Best Yoga Poses to Help with Lower Back Pain

 Yoga is one of the finest exercise programs for back pain relief.
 The positions you presume during yoga sessions are called poses.
-These poses are designed to promote both flexibility and strength, two very important components of a healthy body.
+These poses promote flexibility and strength, two essential components of a healthy body.
 Lower back pain often comes from muscle pressure and weak core muscles.
-There are much yoga poses for back pain that will bring spinal flexibility and tone muscles in the back, stomach, pelvis and buttocks.
-Some of the famous yoga for back pain relief are mentioned below:
+Many yoga poses for back pain will bring spinal flexibility and tone muscles in the back, stomach, pelvis and buttocks.
+Some of the famous Yoga for back pain relief are mentioned below:

 The Cat and Cow Pose

-The cow and cat are actually two distinct yoga poses, but they are normally performed in succession.
-These yoga poses restore a variety of motion to the spinal joints and engage the muscles in lower back and stomach.
+The cow and cat are two distinct yoga poses typically performed in succession.
+These yoga poses restore various motions to the spinal joints and engage the muscles in the lower back and stomach.

 Steps for Cat and Cow Pose

-When you’re positioned appropriately, begin to bend your spine upward, tucking your pelvis under and letting your head to go down, but not dropping your chin to the chest.
-Make sure your knees are still allied with your hands and your hips with your shoulders.
+• When positioned appropriately, bend your spine upward, tuck your pelvis under, and let your head down.
+Do not drop your chin to the chest.
+Ensure your knees are still allied with your hands and your hips with your shoulders.
 This is known as the cat pose.

 yoga poses for back pain